-We're closing in on the halfway point of 2023, which means the door is also closing on a number of vehicles as automakers have already begun rolling out their new products for 2024.
-That means many of the cars, trucks, and SUVs that we love so much won't make it to next year.
+We're nearing the end of 2023 and automakers have already rolled out most of their new products for next year.
+That means many of the cars, trucks, and SUVs that we love so much won't make it to 2024.

-Luxury brands like Audi and Mercedes-Benz are putting multiple cars to rest as they prep new products, while American automakers like Chrysler and Dodge have at least one vehicle going the way of the dodo as many automakers prep for the upcoming EV onslaught.
-Even a few supercars won’t stick around to next year, some destined to be replaced by more powerful models.
+Luxury brands like Audi and Mercedes-Benz are putting multiple cars to rest as they prep new products, while American automakers like Chrysler and Dodge have at least one vehicle going the way of the dodo as they prep for the upcoming EV onslaught.
+Even a few supercars won’t stick around next year, some destined to be replaced by more powerful models.

-More cars will join this list as the year goes on.
-But for now, let's say our goodbyes and remember those vehicles we've lost.
+More cars will join this list next year.
+For now, let's say our goodbyes and remember those vehicles we've lost.

 Alpina inked a deal with BMW early last year that ended the in-house tuner's independent run, giving the automaker full control of the company after 2025.
 With that, the Alpina B7 – based on the BMW 7 Series – won't see a direct successor based on the current generation with other Alpina models in danger of being discontinued as well.